Niacin / simvastatin Side Effects

 - yellow eyes or skin

-Some side effects of niacin / simvastatin may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Some niacin / simvastatin side effects may not need any medical attention.
+As your body gets used to the medicine these side effects may disappear.
+Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common

 - Feeling of warmth

 - redness of the face, neck, arms, and occasionally, upper chest

 Applies to niacin / simvastatin: oral tablet extended release

 Niacin-simvastatin treatment was discontinued by 14% of patients in a controlled clinical trial due to an adverse event.
 Flushing episodes (including warmth, redness, itching, and/or tingling) were the most common side effects reported by patients using niacin-simvastatin.

 Musculoskeletal side effects have included back pain (3.2%), myopathy, and rhabdomyolysis have been associated with simvastatin therapy.
 The risk of myopathy/rhabdomyolysis is dose related and is increased by concomitant use of simvastatin with potent Inhibitors of CYP450 3A4, as well as cyclosporine or danazol, particularly with higher doses of simvastatin.